 First and foremost, your prospective domain has to be available.
 If you use common words and keywords, it’s likely the domain will be taken by another business.

 So it’s best to opt for unique domain names.
-If you end up being completely lost on what to do, Hostinger will walk you through the best way to select a domain name.
-We’ve also put together some helpful tips of our own for choosing an effective domain name.
+If you end up being completely lost on what to do, check out our helpful tips for choosing an effective domain name.

-Hostinger gives you two options after you select your site platform and template.
-You can secure a new domain through Hostinger or connect one you already own to your site.
+Even before you’ve finalized the account creation and submitted your billing info, Bluehost gives you two options for setting up your domain.
+You can secure a new domain through Bluehost or connect one you already own to your site.

 Step 4 — Set Up Your WordPress Website

-Fortunately, Hostinger installs WordPress for you.
+Fortunately, Bluehost automatically installs WordPress for you.
 So there’s nothing you need to do to have your website ready to design and fill with content.

 To start working on your WordPress site, just scroll a little bit above where you see the WordPress version and click Edit Website.
 That will take you into WordPress itself to make changes to your website.